-- A. Description: Quick-make, quick-break, enclosed safety switches complying with NEMA KS 1, type HD (heavy duty), and listed and labeled as complying with UL 98; ratings, configurations, and features as indicated on the drawings. - B. Provide products listed and labeled by Underwriters Laboratories Inc. as suitable for the purpose specified and indicated. - C. Unless otherwise indicated, provide products suitable for continuous operation under the following service conditions: - 1.
-Altitude: Less than 6.600 feet. - D. Horsepower Rating: Suitable for connected load. - E. Voltage Rating: Suitable for circuit voltage. - F. Short Circuit Current Rating:
+- A. Description: Quick-make, quick-break enclosed safety switches listed and labeled as complying with UL 98; heavy duty; ratings, configurations, and features as indicated on the drawings. - B. Provide products listed, classified, and labeled as suitable for the purpose intended. - C. Unless otherwise indicated, provide products suitable for continuous operation under the following service conditions: - 1.
+Altitude: Less than 6,600 feet. - D. Horsepower Rating: Suitable for connected load. - E. Voltage Rating: Suitable for circuit voltage. - F. Short Circuit Current Rating:

-- 1. Provide enclosed safety switches, when protected by the fuses or supply side overcurrent protective devices to be installed, with listed short circuit current rating not less than the available fault current at the installed location as indicated on the drawings. - G. Provide with switch blade contact position that is visible when the cover is open. - H. Fuse Clips for Fusible Switches: As required to accept fuses indicated. - Where NEMA Class R fuses are installed, provide rejection feature to prevent installation of fuses other than Class R. - I. Conductor Terminations: Suitable for use with the conductors to be installed. - J. Provide insulated, groundable fully rated solid neutral assembly where a neutral connection is required, with a suitable lug for terminating each neutral conductor. - K. Provide solidly bonded equipment ground bus in each enclosed safety switch, with a suitable lug for terminating each equipment grounding conductor. - L. Enclosures: Comply with NEMA KS 1 and NEMA 250, and list and label as complying with UL 50 and UL 50E. - 1.
+- 1. Provide enclosed safety switches, when protected by the fuses or supply side overcurrent protective devices to be installed, with listed short circuit current rating not less than the available fault current at the installed location as indicated on the drawings. - G. Provide with switch blade contact position that is visible when the cover is open. - H. Fuse Clips for Fusible Switches: As required to accept fuses indicated. - 1.
+Where NEMA Class R fuses are installed, provide rejection feature to prevent installation of fuses other than Class R. - I. Conductor Terminations: Suitable for use with the conductors to be installed. - J. Provide insulated, groundable fully rated solid neutral assembly where a neutral connection is required, with a suitable lug for terminating each neutral conductor. - K. Provide solidly bonded equipment ground bus in each enclosed safety switch, with a suitable lug for terminating each equipment grounding conductor. - L. Enclosures: Comply with NEMA 250, and list and label as complying with UL 50 and UL 50E. - 1.
 Environment Type per NEMA 250: Unless otherwise indicated, as specified for the following installation locations: - a.
 Indoor Clean, Dry Locations: Type 1. - b.
 Outdoor Locations: Type 3R. - M. Provide safety interlock to prevent opening the cover with the switch in the ON position with capability of overriding interlock for testing purposes. - N. Heavy Duty Switches: - 1.
 Products: - a.
 SQD. - b.
 SIEMENS. - c.
 GE. - d.
-Substitutions: See Section 01 60 00 Product Requirements. - Conductor Terminations: - a.
+Substitutions: See Section 01 60 00 Product Requirements. - 2.
+Conductor Terminations: - a.
 Provide mechanical lugs unless otherwise indicated. - b.
 Lug Material: Copper, suitable for terminating copper conductors only. - 3.
 Provide externally operable handle with means for locking in the OFF position, capable of accepting three padlocks. - a.
 Provide means for locking handle in the ON position where indicated.